-BNL has sampling procedures for all environmental media, including groundwater, surface water, soil, sediment, air, flora, and fauna.
-These procedures contain detailed information on how to prepare for sample collection; what type of field equipment to use and how to calibrate it; how to properly collect, handle, and preserve samples; and how to manage any wastes generated during sampling.
-The procedures ensure consistency between samples collected by BNL sampling personnel and samples collected by outside contractors in support of the environmental restoration, compliance, and surveillance programs.
+field equipment to use and how to calibrate it; how to properly collect, handle, and preserve samples; and how to manage any wastes generated during sampling.
+The procedures ensure consistency between samples collected by BNL sampling personnel and outside contractors in support of the environmental restoration, compliance, and surveillance programs.

 QC checks of sampling processes include the collection of field duplicates, matrix spike samples, field blanks, trip blanks, and equipment blanks.
-For example, field readings of water quality parameters are taken until all parameters are within acceptable limits when sampling groundwater.
+For example, field readings of water quality parameters are taken until all parameters are within acceptable limits.
 Also, specific sampling methodologies include QC checks.
 An example of this is the low-flow groundwater sampling technique, which includes checks to ensure that monitoring wells are properly purged before readings are taken.

 All wastes generated during sampling (contaminated equipment, purge water from wells, etc.) are managed in accordance with applicable requirements.
-One factor considered during sample collection is minimizing the amount of waste generated, consistent with the Pollution Prevention Program described in Chapter 2.
+A factor considered during sample collection is minimizing the amount of waste generated, consistent with the Pollution Prevention Program described in Chapter 2.